samjulien/blog/_posts/2018-07-03-vue-js-and-lambda-developing-production-ready-apps-part-2.markdown

 ### Creating a new Auth0 Tenant for Production

-As you don't want to mix development users with real users (that is, users of the production version of your app), you will need to create a new Auth0 tenant for prodution.
+As you don't want to mix development users with real users (that is, users of the production version of your app), you will need to create a new Auth0 tenant for production.
 Therefore, open [the Auth0 dashboard in your browser](https://manage.auth0.com/) and click in your picture in the upper-right corner.
 There, you will find an option called _Create Tenant_.
 Click on this option, enter a new tenant subdomain (e.g. `micro-blog-prod`), and click on the _Create_ button.

 ![Creating a new Auth0 tenant](https://cdn.auth0.com/blog/vuejs-lambda-part2/new-auth0-tenant.png)